 Key Points

-• Nutritional Support: Ensuring adequate protein intake and balanced nutrition to support recovery and muscle growth is crucial, as highlighted by 1.
+Nutritional Support: Ensure adequate protein intake and balanced nutrition to support recovery and muscle growth 1.

-• Consistency: Maintaining consistency and discipline, even with short sessions, is key.
+Consistency: Maintain consistency and discipline, even with short sessions 2 3.

 1